alephgamma/Compliance/README.md

 # Compliance

 Compliance in an IT security context means several things.
-In a broad sense, security covers the physical, administrative and technical requirements, legal and contractual, with the implementation of security best practices and standards on any program or project with it's respective IT systems.
-RedHat's OpenShift Compliance Operator can be used to manage administrative (manual checks) and implement certain security settings.
+In a broad sense, Compliance or security covers physical, administrative and technical requirements (legal and contractual) with the implementation of security best practices and standards on any program / project with their respective IT systems.
+RedHat's OpenShift Compliance Operator can be used to manage these security settings.

 This repo contains useful Compliance Operator information, tools and techniques.